Alkali manufacture: The lime process

-The Leblanc Process
+The Leblanc process

 The Leblanc process, which was invented by Nicolas Leblanc around 1790, begins with the decomposition of sodium chloride by sulfuric acid, by which sodium sulfate and hydrochloric acid are produced.
 The sodium sulfate is afterwards fired with calcium carbonate and coal.
 Sodium carbonate can be extracted from this mixture by washing the mixture with water.

 Until the rise of the ammonia-soda process, which has better economics, the Leblanc process was used extensively making the United Kingdom the lead in alkali production.
 By the early 20th century, the UK's production outstripped that of all other producers combined.

 Most of the British alkali works are situated in South Lancashire and the adjoining part of Cheshire, near the mouth of the Tyne and in the West of Scotland.

-The Ammonia-Soda Process

-Despite improvements made to the Leblanc Process, economics determines that it cannot compete effectively against the ammonia-soda process which is now more common.